**Alt text:** A view of Earth from space showing illuminated city lights on the dark side as the sun begins to rise over the horizon.

 Displaying Accomplishments on the Profile

-Highlight key accomplishments and milestones in your career.
-This provides a snapshot of your expertise and success, making your profile more appealing to potential connections.
+Highlight pivotal accomplishments and milestones in your career.
+This provides a snapshot of your expertise and success, making your profile more appealing to possible connections.

 Requesting and Providing Recommendations

 Ask colleagues, supervisors, or clients for recommendations.
 This social proof adds credibility to your profile.
 In return, offer to write recommendations for others.
-This reciprocal gesture strengthens professional relationships.
+This mutual gesture strengthens professional relationships.

 Doing your Best with LinkedIn Premium Features